Let Us Know How We Can Help You

 Signs You May Have Plantar Fasciitis

 Plantar fasciitis is most commonly found in middle-aged men and women and can occur in either or both feet.
 It is the most common form of heel pain and is caused by straining the ligament (plantar fascia) that extends from your heel to your toes on the bottom of your foot.
-Repeated strain of this ligament causes many small tears that can lead to pain and swelling.
+The repeated strain of this ligament causes many small tears that can lead to pain and swelling.

 Dr. Verville will determine the level of severity of your plantar fasciitis based on your answers to questions during your consultation and the results of your physical examination.
 During your physical exam, Dr. Verville will: